Article Contents

 Key Activities

 A key activity is a milestone or customer interaction tagged as important.
 Typically, it is something more granular than the CRM “Stage”.
-One of our customers use it as a metric to track number of “key activities” to determine account health or risk of slipping deals.
+One of our customers uses it as a metric.
+They track the number of “key activities” to determine account health.
+It also helps assess the risk of slipping deals.

 Internally at ContextSmith, we use key activities to separate signals from the day-to-day noise, such as customer status and updates.
 For example, how many “key activities” does it take to close an account, complete onboarding, or renew?
 A screenshot below shows how key activities are tracked.